Driving on Suspended License/Driving without a License

-The traffic lawyers at The Weiland Firm, PLC help defend our clients against charges of driving on a suspended license or driving without a license in the City of Richmond and areas around the City of Richmond.
-These jurisdictions include Brunswick County Va , Bowling Green Va, Caroline County va, Chesterfield County, Colonial Heights Va, Dinwiddie County, Emporia Va, Greensville County Va , Hanover County, Henrico County va , Hopewell Va, Lawrenceville VA, King George County Va, Mecklenburg County Va, New Kent County Va, Petersburg Va, Prince George County, Richmond Va, Spotsylvania County Va, Stafford County, Sussex County Va
+The Weiland Firm, PLC defends out-of-state drivers who have been ticketed within the City of Richmond and other jurisdictions locally surrounding the Richmond area.
+These jurisdictions include Brunswick County Va, Bowling Green Va, Caroline County Va, Chesterfield County, Colonial Heights Va, Dinwiddie County, Emporia Va, Greensville County Va, Hanover County, Henrico County Va, Hopewell Va, Lawrenceville Va, King George County Va, Mecklenburg County Va, New Kent County Va, Petersburg Va, Prince George County, Richmond Va, Spotsylvania County Va, Stafford County, Sussex County Va

 - Is driving on a suspended license in Virginia a serious offense?
 Yes, driving on a suspended driver’s license is a very serious offense in Virginia.
 Under Virginia law, driving on a suspended driver’s license is a Class 1 Misdemeanor.
 A Class 1 Misdemeanor is the most serious type of misdemeanor offense in Virginia, and is just one classification short of being a felony offense.
 Since a conviction for driving on a…